-29. The Harbour Asset Renewal budget approved for 2021/22 is £460,000, to be spent on the purchase of a new patrol boat which is needed to undertake statutory duties relating to the management of the Harbour, the replacement of a material handler to ensure continued operations with waste removal on the quay and the replacement of decking on the Senedd boardwalk and steps.
+29. The Harbour Asset Renewal budget approved for 2021/22 has increased from £460,000 to £585,000 due to an increase in component costs for the wheeled materials handler and increased costs for the installation of boardwalk decking.
+The budget will be spent on the purchase of a new patrol boat which is needed to undertake statutory duties relating to the management of the Harbour, the replacement of a material handler to ensure continued operations with waste removal on the quay and the replacement of decking on the Senedd boardwalk and steps.